 In rare cases, with either type of drug, a jawbone disorder called osteonecrosis of the jaw may occur [28-30].
 Having a full dental exam before starting treatment with bisphosphonates or denosumab may reduce the risk of osteonecrosis of the jaw .
 Talk with your oncologist before getting any dental procedure while you are being treated with bisphosphonates or denosumab.

 Loss of appetite is a common problem for those with metastatic breast cancer.
 It can be caused by treatment or the cancer itself.
 Stress, depression, nausea, constipation and changes in your sense of taste or smell can also affect appetite.

 Light exercise before mealtime (if you are able) may help increase appetite.

 Although a loss of appetite can make it hard to eat, it’s important to get enough calories, protein and nutrients to keep you going throughout the day.
-Eating helps you strengthen your body so you are able to deal with the stress of advanced breast cancer and treatment.
-Your provider can help you decide how many calories you need each day.
+Eating helps you strengthen your body so you are able to deal with the stress of metastatic breast cancer and treatment.
+Your health care provider can help you decide how many calories you need each day.

 For most people with metastatic breast cancer, major weight loss is not a problem until the cancer is very advanced.

 For more tips on improving nutrition and loss of appetite (including recipes), visit the National Cancer Institute’s website.

 Browse over 600 healthy recipes.
 These recipes are meant to encourage healthy food choices.